 - (b) This Agreement constitutes an offer until authorized, signed and returned to the Council by Recipient.
 This offer terminates forty-five (45) days after receipt by Recipient; provided, however, that Recipient may submit a written request for extension of this time limit to the Council's Project Manager, stating the reason(s) therefor.
 The Project Manager shall notify Recipient in writing if an extension is granted or denied.
 If granted, this Agreement shall be deemed modified accordingly without any further action by the parties. - 2.
 DELIVERABLES.
 Recipient shall fully implement the Project, as described in the Statement of Work, Attachment A. Recipient is responsible for the professional quality, technical accuracy, and timely completion of the Project.
 Both workmanship and materials shall be of good quality.
 Unless otherwise specifically provided for herein, Recipient shall provide and pay for all materials, labor, and other facilities and equipment necessary to complete the Project.
-The Council's Project Manager shall make a final acceptance inspection of the Project, the Council will provide Recipient a written statement indicating that the Project has been completed in accordance with this Agreement.
+The Council's Project Manager shall make a final acceptance inspection of the Project when completed and finished in all respects.
+Upon satisfactory completion of the Project, the Council will provide Recipient a written statement indicating that the Project has been completed in accordance with this Agreement.
 Acceptance of the final payment by Recipient shall constitute a release in full of all claims against the Council arising from or by reason of this Agreement. - 3.
 OWNERSHIP OF DELIVERABLES.
 Unless otherwise provided herein, the Council does not assert an ownership interest in any of the deliverables under this Agreement.